100-m/nx.digital/doc/project_life_cycle.md

 ## Definition of ready

   * Historic fund & Benchmark
-  * Benchmark
+  * Benchmark (Benchmark provider)
   * Indicators (Delta, Sensitaux / Exposure ...)
-  * Spreadsheet with formulae with real data: Volatility, drawdown...
-(If specific computes needed:)
+  * Detailed example: Excel spreadsheet filled with real data and where we can clearly see the method or formula that has been used to get the awaited result (Just in case the client wants a specific formula to be used)
-  * Benchmark referential (if attribution needed)
+  * Benchmark referential (In case the client need to display the attribution analysis)

 ## Sprint